Dublin Student Life

 We are committed to offering organizations that maintain an active involvement on our campus and promote the values of osteopathic medicine on the national level.

-Heritage College students on the Dublin campus additionally have an opportunity with a supplied annual membership at the Dublin Community Recreation Center located minutes from the Ohio University Dublin campus.
-The Dublin Community Recreation Center is a 110,000 square foot facility with a fully equipped fitness area, jogging/walking track, pool and more community offerings.
+Heritage College students on the Dublin campus additionally have an opportunity with a supplied annual membership at the Dublin Community Recreation Center, located minutes from Ohio University's Dublin campus.
+The Dublin Community Recreation Center is a 110,000-square-foot facility with a fully equipped fitness area, jogging/walking track, pool and more community offerings.

 Organized Sports and Class Competitions

 Please work with the Dublin Dean’s Office to initiate a new team request or to identify current team leads.

 - Annual Year 1 vs. Year 2 Volleyball Match

 - Annual Year 1 vs. Year 2 Flag Football

 Please work with the Dublin Student Affairs office and class officers to coordinate an upcoming event.

 College of Health Sciences and Professions Physician Assistant Practice Program

 On the Dublin campus, Heritage College students have the unique opportunity to engage and interact with peers from OHIO's College of Health Sciences and Professions Physician Assistant Practice program based in the Dublin Integrated Education Center on site.